Emergency Notification Process

 How to initiate an Emergency Notification

 Contact the Dean of Students by phone at 515-294-1020 or by e-mail firstname.lastname@example.org.
-Be prepared to provide a detailed description of the emergency circumstances, as well as a reasonable explanation as to why the student is unable to contact their instructors directly.
+Be prepared to provide a detailed description of the emergency circumstance, as well as a reasonable explanation as to why the student is unable to contact their instructors directly.
 If the student is able to make the contact, the Dean of Students Office will ask the student to do so rather than sending out an Emergency Notification.
 If possible, please include the estimated length of time the student will be absent from classes.

 When the student returns to the University

 - The staff in Student Assistance typically contacts students after the emergency notification process to offer support and assistance as students resume their academic responsibilities.
-Knowing each student's situation helps us provide the immediate help needed and to be better prepared when the student is able to return to class.

 - Instructors may also contact the student directly to discuss the student's responsibility for completing missed course work, as well as any documentation required when the student returns.